muntaxir4/DSA_questions/CONTRIBUTING.md

 ## Getting Started
 - An active GitHub account.
 - Git installed on your local machine.
-- Familize yourself with git basic commands.
+- Familarize yourself with git basic commands.

 ## Contributing Process